mqtt2go/mqtt2go.github.io/dev/mqtt2go-objects.md

 The units specified above are for currently supported devices.
 If a new type of device will be added, the unit structure should follow the MQTT2GO standard.

 #### MQTT2GO units example
-Here we provide sample command and report to depict the correct usage of units:
+Here we provide sample command and report structure to depict the correct usage of units inside the value object:

 ##### MQTT2GO unit command
 ```json